-So, you can tap (single tap is enough) the clock to expand to see all lock screen widgets.
+So, you can tap (a single tap is enough) the clock to expand to see all lock screen widgets.
 Please refer to this guide on how to use lock screen widgets on Galaxy S20 and Galaxy S21.

-The clock style can be customized in Settings — Lock screen —Clock style.
+The clock style can be customized in Settings — Lock screen —Clock style, as explained here.

 If you want, you can leave your contact info on the lock screen.
 In case you lose your phone, someone holding the phone can easily reach you.

-Some Galaxy S21 owners may put emergency contact info or medical condition here in case of emergency.
+Some Galaxy S21 owners may put emergency contact info or medical conditions here in case of emergency.

 Of course, you should NEVER put sensitive info here.
 Such info is not protected.
 Anyone holding the phone can see it.